 The various effects associated with each option presents dilemmas in the selection of a preferred solution to the demands for growth of the City associated with projected population increase.
 The baseline strategy of accommodating growth within the existing urban envelope using SUNs as the focus for development remains, but needs to be modified through additional land allocation.
 Option 2, which is likely to result in over-intensification of the existing urban area threatens not only quality of life (notably through the erosion of limited open space resources and over-burdening of services), but also the capacity of the City to respond to future economic growth where employment land is used for housing.
-The appraisal concludes that, notwithstanding issues associated with loss of greenfield land and effects on nature conservation and cultural heritage, a sustainable urban extension on land to the north east of the City presents a relatively sustainable solution to accommodating the additional housing required.
+The appraisal concludes that, notwithstanding issues associated with the immediate effects associated with the loss of greenfield land and potential effects on nature conservation and cultural heritage, a sustainable urban extension on land to the north east of the City presents a relatively sustainable solution to accommodating the additional housing required.

-In many respects, there is relatively little difference between the environmental, economic and social effects associated with sub-options A, B, C and D. Much would depend on the opportunities for additional and complementary service provision and hence relative self-containment through a significant development of 5-10,000 units.
+In many respects, there is relatively little difference between the likely environmental, economic and social effects associated with sub-options A, B, C and D. Much would depend on the opportunities for additional and complementary service provision and hence relative self-containment through a significant development of 5-10,000 units.
 In this regard, Options B and C probably present the greatest potential given their ready access to existing services in the vicinity of Sutton Coldfield.
-However, there is relatively little to choose, at this stage, between the merits of Options A, B and C. The relative remoteness of area D means that its sustainability qualities are relatively poor, compared to Options A, B and C. Whether a single site or multiple sites (either within Options or between them) represents the best planning solution is dependent upon a range of factors, notably transport infrastructure and the capacity of existing services such as schools.
-More detailed transport and service capacity modelling, would be required to appraise these impacts.
+The relative remoteness of area D means that its sustainability qualities are relatively poor (for housing-led development), compared to Options A, B and C. Whether a single location or multiple locations (either within Options or between them) represents the best planning solution is dependent upon a range of factors, notably transport infrastructure and the capacity of existing services such as schools, as well as the scale of development which could provide new infrastructure.
+More detailed transport and service capacity modelling, would therefore be required to appraise these impacts, in particular the cumulative impacts associated with different combinations of sites, site sizes and mixtures of development.